Subscribe to Breaking News emails

-Boxers Joe Frazier and Muhammad Ali pose together as they arrive at the 10th annual ESPY Awards which honor excellence in all sports in Hollywood, July 10, 2002.
+Boxers Joe Frazier and Muhammad Ali pose at the ESPY Awards, honoring excellence in sports in Hollywood on July 10, 2002.
 Former heavyweight champion Frazier earned boxing immortality after he fought three epic fights with Ali.

-WIBA Super Middleweight Champion Laila Ali is kissed by her father, boxing legend Muhammad Ali, following her third round TKO victory on June 11, 2005 at the MCI Center in Washington, D.C.
+Ali kisses his daughter, WIBA Super Middleweight Champion Laila Ali, following her third round TKO victory on June 11, 2005 in Washington.

 President Bush presents the Presidential Medal of Freedom to Ali in the East Room of the White House on Nov.
 9, 2005.

-Muhammad Ali sits on the stage during an announcement marking a new philanthropic initiative in the Lexington Convention Center in Lexington, Ky., May 19, 2009.
-Ali, his wife Lonnie Ali, and Alltech founder and president Pearse Lyons made the announcement of the Alltech-Muhammad Ali Center Global Education and Charitable Fund.
+Muhammad Ali at an announcement of a new philanthropic initiative in Lexington, Kentucky, on May 19, 2009.
+Ali, his wife Lonnie Ali, and Pearse Lyons announced the Alltech-Muhammad Ali Center Global Education and Charitable Fund.

-Ali looks to the field prior to an NCAA college football game between Louisville and Kentucky in Lexington, Ky., Sept.
+Ali attends an NCAA college football game in Lexington, Kentucky on Sept.
 19, 2009.

-Ali and wife Lonnie Ali appear onstage during the Keep Memory Alive foundation's "Power of Love Gala" celebrating Muhammad Ali's 70th birthday at the MGM Grand Garden Arena, Feb.
-18, 2012 in Las Vegas, Nevada.
-The event benefits the Cleveland Clinic Lou Ruvo Center for Brain Health and the Muhammad Ali Center.
+Ali and wife Lonnie during a celebration of Muhammad Ali's 70th birthday in Las Vegas on Feb.
+18, 2012.
+The event benefited the Cleveland Clinic Lou Ruvo Center for Brain Health and the Muhammad Ali Center.